timescale/promscale_extension/migration/README.md

 Step 6. is necessary, as by default functions are executable by `PUBLIC`, which is undesirable for `SECURITY DEFINER`.

+Step 7. ensures that top-level SQL which is executed during the extension install is also fully schema-qualified.

 [1]: https://www.postgresql.org/docs/current/extend-extensions.html#EXTEND-EXTENSIONS-SECURITY